SteeltoeOSS/Samples/Connectors/src/OAuth/README.md

 ﻿# OAuth Connector Sample App

-This ASP.NET Core sample app uses the OAuth Connector to bind to a CloudFoundry OAuth2 security service (e.g. [UAA Server](https://github.com/cloudfoundry/uaa) or [Pivotal Single Signon](https://docs.pivotal.io/p-identity/)) and expose the service's configuration data as ASP.NET Core `IOptions`.
+This ASP.NET Core sample app uses the OAuth Connector to bind to a CloudFoundry OAuth2 security service (e.g. [UAA Server](https://github.com/cloudfoundry/uaa) or [Single Sign-On for VMware Tanzu Application Service](https://docs.vmware.com/en/Single-Sign-On-for-VMware-Tanzu-Application-Service/)) and expose the service's configuration data as ASP.NET Core `IOptions`.
-This connector will typically be used in conjunction with the ASP.NET Core [CloudFoundry External Security Providers](https://github.com/SteeltoeOSS/Security).
+This connector will typically be used in conjunction with the ASP.NET Core [CloudFoundry External Security Providers](https://docs.steeltoe.io/api/v3/security/).

 ## General Pre-requisites